-Reports from researchers, media and Non-Governmental Organisations (NGOs) have revealed that the scale and spread of the global donkey skin trade extends to the following countries: Ghana, Nigeria, Botswana, Burkina, Faso, Mali, Niger, Senegal, Uganda, Ethiopia, South Sudan, Tanzania, Kenya, Afghanistan, Egypt, Pakistan and Brazil.
+Reports from researchers, media and Non-Governmental Organisations (NGOs) have revealed that the scale and spread of the global donkey skin trade extends to the following countries: Ghana, Nigeria, Botswana, Burkina, Faso, Mali, Niger, Senegal, Uganda, Ethiopia, South Sudan, Tanzania, Kenya, Afghanistan, Egypt and Pakistan.

 Are there other risks?

 There are also health risks associated with the cross border trade in donkey skins.
 In April 2019, Brooke witnessed an outbreak of equine flu in West Africa that killed 60,000 donkeys in Niger alone.
 The World Organisation for Animal Health (OIE) believes that it was linked to illegal transport of animals across borders.